Rookout/helm-charts/charts/operator/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `rookout-operator` deployment:

 ```
-helm delete my-release
+helm delete rookout-operator
 ```

 Or, if you're not using helm, (use the yaml you've created with `helm template` command):